jeffboichuk/r4ma/docs/index.md

 # Welcome {-}

-In this book we'll cover how to do quantitative marketing using the R programming language.
+In this book we'll cover how to perform quantitative marketing using the R programming language.
-Whether you are a student searching for real world examples of quantitative marketing or you are a seasoned marketing analyst looking for new methods or ideas to implement at one's own company this is the book for you.
+Whether you are a student searching for real world examples of quantitative marketing or you are a seasoned marketing analyst looking for new methods or ideas to implement at your place of work this is the book for you.
 First, we'll cover how to intelligently approach a problem.
 Second, we'll go into detail on how to implement a solution using the R programming language.
 Lastly, we will discuss how to influence marketing decisions via effective communication.